iloveitaly/crypto-index-fund-bot/README.md

 python main.py buy
 ```

+## Heroku Deployment

+I'm not running this on Heroku, so it will need a bit of work.
+Here are some notes on what needs to be done, feel free to submit a PR!

+#### Single-user

+* Repo should build just fine on heroku as-is
+* You'll need a Procfile with something like `worker: python main.py buy` which is triggered via the heroku scheduler
+* You'd need to figure out how to get `external_portfolio.json` in the image, or modify the `user_from_env` to parse JSON from an environment variable or something.

+#### Multi-user

+* You'll need a worker process modeled after `celery.sh`
+* Redis + postgres would need to be configured, along with `DJANGO_SETTINGS_MODULE`

 ## Single-user Deployment

 You can use docker to deploy a single-user instance of this bot to a VPS or a local machine like a Raspberry Pi.